Define Ports and Domains

 curl -v -X GET --user hello:pass https://fastapi-my-workspace-8080.truefoundry.my-org.com/

-You can configure JWT-based authentication for your services hosted on TrueFoundry.
-By leveraging JWT (JSON Web Tokens), you can ensure that only authenticated traffic can access your endpoints.
+You can configure JWT-based authentication for your services hosted on TrueFoundry to ensure that only authenticated traffic can access your endpoints.

-The token is then sent to your service as part of the HTTP requests.
-Your service verifies the JWT using a public key from the IDP's JSON Web Key Set (JWKS).
-This process ensures that the JWT is valid and has not been tampered with, allowing your service to authenticate the request based on the token's claims.
+The JWT token is sent as part of HTTP requests, and your service verifies it using a public key from the Identity Provider’s (IDP) JSON Web Key Set (JWKS).
+This ensures the token is valid and untampered, allowing authentication based on its claims.

 Integrating Third-Party Identity Providers